James McNamara is an award-winning British-Australian writer, based in Los Angeles.

 James’s non-fiction writing focuses on American culture and politics.
 His essays and criticism have appeared in the New York Times, Washington Post, LA Review of Books, Times Literary Supplement, The Spectator, The Australian, and Australian Book Review, where he also sits on the editorial advisory board.
 Clive James acknowledged James’s writing on American television as having “already made a global contribution to cultural analysis” (Play All, Yale), and Ian Hislop (Private Eye, Have I Got News For You) has described his political satire as “very entertaining”.
 James received the ABR Ian Potter Foundation Fellowship – one of Australia’s major long-form journalism awards – for his 2015 cover article on the HBO era of US TV drama.
 His essay “Some Weird Shit”, on US politics in the Trump era, was the cover story of May 2017’s ABR and among the magazine’s top five most-read stories for the year.

-James’ writing was honed at Oxford, where he held a Clarendon Scholarship.
+James’ writing was honed at Oxford, where he held a Clarendon Scholarship and served as Junior Dean of Pembroke College.
 He received his PhD in English for a thesis on anatomy and vivisection in 17th – 19th century British literature and cultural history.
 He regularly draws on this research background for work on literary adaptations and historical dramas in feature film and television, most recently for Porchlight Films and Matchbox Pictures.

 James also holds degrees in English and Law from the University of Western Australia and in screenwriting from AFTRS.
 He trained in performance writing and directing in NIDA’s Studio program, and in comedy at the Upright Citizens Brigade Theater in LA.
 Before becoming a writer, James was a trial lawyer specializing in international disputes for a top-tier US law firm.
 He is represented by Kathryn Fleming at TFA.